-UK’s Johnson avoids quarantine after colleague catches COVID
+In U-turn, UK’s Johnson to quarantine after COVID-19 contact

-LONDON (AP) — British Prime Minister Boris Johnson has been identified by the country’s test-and-trace system as a contact of a confirmed coronavirus case — but unlike thousands of his compatriots, he won’t have to stay home for 10 days.
+LONDON (AP) — British Prime Minister Boris Johnson will spend 10 days self-isolating after contact with a confirmed coronavirus case, his office said Sunday — reversing an earlier announcement that he would not have to quarantine.

-Johnson’s 10 Downing St. office said Sunday that the prime minister was alerted overnight by the test-and-trace phone app.
+Johnson’s 10 Downing St. office said Sunday that the prime minister and Treasury chief Rishi Sunak were both alerted overnight by England’s test-and-trace phone app.
 He had a meeting on Friday with Health Secretary Sajid Javid, who tested positive for COVID-19 on Saturday.
 Javid, who has been fully vaccinated, says he is experiencing mild symptoms.

 People who are notified through the app are supposed to self-isolate, though it is not a legal requirement.
 Contacts of positive cases usually are advised to self-isolate for 10 days.

-But Johnson’s office says the prime minister will instead take a daily coronavirus test as part of an alternative system being piloted in some workplaces, including the government.
+But Johnson’s office initially said the prime minister and Sunak would instead take a daily coronavirus test as part of an alternative system being piloted in some workplaces, including government offices.

-The same applies to Treasury chief Rishi Sunak, who also was contacted after meeting Javid.
-The government says the two men “will be conducting only essential government business during this period.”
+That plan was reversed less than three hours later after an outcry over apparent special treatment for politicians.
+Downing St. said Johnson would self-isolate at Chequers, the prime minister’s country residence, and “will not be taking part in the testing pilot.”
+It said Sunak also would self-isolate.

 Britain is experiencing rising coronavirus cases, and an associated “pingdemic” of hundreds of thousands of people being told to quarantine because they have been near someone who tested positive.
 Businesses including restaurants, car manufacturers and the London subway say they are facing staff shortages because of the self-isolation rules.

-Jonathan Ashworth, health spokesman for the opposition Labour Party, said many people would be angry that there is a special “VIP” lane to avoid self-isolation.
+Jonathan Ashworth, health spokesman for the opposition Labour Party, said earlier that many people would be angry that there is a special “VIP” lane to avoid self-isolation.

 “Waking up this morning to hear that there is a special rule, an exclusive rule, for Boris Johnson and Rishi Sunak, they will be saying that this looks like one rule for them and something else for the rest of us,” he told Sky News.